Sergio Aguero Profile

 |Born||Jun 02, 1988|

-Sergio Aguero is an Argentine forward currently playing for Manchester City.
-With over 250 goals for City, he is the club's all-time leading goalscorer in all competitions and tops the club's scoring charts for the Premier League, continental and domestic cup competitions.
+Sergio 'Kun' Aguero is an Argentine forward who will join Barcelona once his Manchester City contract expires in June 2021.
+With 260 goals for City, he is the club's all-time leading goalscorer in all competitions and tops the club's scoring charts for the Premier League, continental and domestic cup competitions.

-That trophy was the first of many which Aguero has lifted during his time at the Etihad, having won the title another three times, as well as winning five EFL Cups and an FA Cup.
+That trophy was the first of many which Aguero has lifted during his time at the Etihad, having won the title another four times, as well as winning six EFL Cups and an FA Cup.

 The Argentine also had success on the European stage with Atletico Madrid, winning the Europa League in 2010 prior to his move to England.
 On the international front, Aguero inspired Argentina to Olympic gold at the 2008 Beijing Games, scoring a brace against Brazil in the semi-finals before overcoming Nigeria in the final.